pytest-dev/pytest-django/docs/helpers.rst

 This fixture can be used to request access to the database including transaction support.
 This is only required for fixtures which need database access themselves.
-A test function would normally use the :py:func:`~pytest.mark.djangodb` mark to signal it needs the database.
+A test function would normally use the :py:func:`~pytest.mark.django_db` mark to signal it needs the database.

 ``live_server``
 ~~~~~~~~~~~~~~~